 The First Month

-Due to the popularity of books like The First Forty Days by Heng Ou, et al, more and more people are embracing bed rest postpartum.
+Due to the popularity of books like The First Forty Days (affiliate link) by Heng Ou, et al, more and more people are embracing bed rest postpartum.
 In fact, at the birth center I gave birth at, the first week postpartum is reserved for bed rest and the second week has stair and movement restrictions.

 I could go into the benefits of postpartum bed rest but we don’t have space for it in this blog post, so go check it out here if you’re interested.